Buildings impact our environment on a scale we may not be completely aware of.

 But, going sustainable is not a simple effort.
 It requires a reformation regarding how the buildings are designed and how businesses operate.
 As a result, it can add cost and bring unforeseeable challenges.
 So, the question is: is sustainable construction possible in Mexico this 2022?
 In this blog, we will explain the country’s current situation regarding green initiatives, the external aids available, and the valid certifications in Mexico.

 To fully exploit the country’s potential, the general public and the private sector must disclose the problem and create awareness about the solutions.
-Those being through laws, incentives, subsidies or financial aids, guidelines and recommendations.
+Those are through laws, incentives, subsidies or financial aids, guidelines, and recommendations.

 Since 2008, the Mexican government has been looking to improve sustainable legislation.
 This year, CONUEE, the National Commission for the Efficient Use of Energy, was created.
 Its main goal is to promote the use of sustainable energy and act as a technical advisor in the matter.
 Although this is the main government branch, since then, many private and public institutions that support this cause have been created.